rafaelsetragni/awesome_notifications/README.md

 Due to limitations on Android and iOS, you should send a empty **notification** field and use only the **data** field to send your data, as bellow:

-OBS: `actionButtons` and `schedule` are **optional**
+OBS: `actionButtons` and `schedule` are **optional** OBS 2: you should not implement any native code to use FCM with Awesome Notifications.
+All of then was already implemented inside the plugin.

 ```json
 {